How television can civilise the national debate | Ofcom

 Good morning.

-Yesterday’s strapline was ‘The Fight For Attention’.
+Today’s strapline is ‘The Fight For Attention’.
 So, in a bid for yours I make the shocking admission that I never used to like regulators…

 My antipathy stemmed from that long-gone, patrician age of broadcast regulation when, believe it or not, the Independent Broadcasting Authority was the publisher-in-law of everything we transmitted on ITV – a last hangover from establishment control of arts and information.